rbasry29-blip/gui-ubuntu-os/README.md

 ```
 settting up plocate (intellizing database)
 ```
-Then , hold termix app
+Then , hold termux app
 click on app info
 click on force stop and ok .
 Also clean the cache